colinhemphill/haversack/README.md

 ## Versioning and Cache Busting

-You can pass an optional number to the hook to apply a specific version to your stored data.
+You can pass an optional number or string to the hook to apply a specific version to your stored data.
 If the structure of your data changes, users who have stored data from the previous structure can experience issues when the incompatible data is applied to the new structure.
 Think of the `version` param as a schema version for the data.

 ```jsx
 const schemaVersion = 2;